ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

         ydb scheme describe <table_name>
         ```

-    1. In the command output, analyze the **Auto partitioning settings**:
+    2. In the command output, analyze the **Auto partitioning settings**:

         * `Partitioning by size`
         * `Partitioning by load`
         * `Max partitions count`

-        If the table does not have these options, see [Recommendations for table configuration](../overloaded-shards.md#table-config)
+        If the table does not have these options, see [Recommendations for table configuration](../overloaded-shards.md#table-config).

-1. Analyze whether primary key values autoincrement monotonically.
+2. Analyze whether primary key values increment monotonically.

-    If they do, see [Recommendations for the imbalanced primary key](../overloaded-shards.md#pk-recommendations)
+    If they do, see [Recommendations for the imbalanced primary key](../overloaded-shards.md#pk-recommendations).